advanderveer/ep/v2/README.md

 with read methods on input structs
 - Take the approach of the standard lib, ParseForm only actually touches the body if a content-type is set.
 Then, what about sniffing?
-- Possibly allow input also to skip decoding with a method interface{}
+- Possibly allow input also to skip decoding with an Empty() method interface

 What is het meaning of calling bind to the developer.
 Is it just about decoding or about making sure the hooks are called.
 If the content-type is set, we attempt to find a decoder.
 But if we don't succeed, do we error?

+Should the framework be eager to decode, or not

 ## Backlog
 - [x] SHOULD be able to use error hooks to assert if errors are server, client or